 Securities transactions are recorded on a trade date basis.
 Realized gains or losses are recorded on the basis of identified cost.

 Dividend income is recognized on the ex-dividend date.
+Dividend income is recorded net of foreign taxes withheld where recovery of such taxes is not assured.

 Federal and other taxes